 The biggest, most challenging demand is the discussion of LGBTI equal rights at the next CHOGM.
 We live in hope.
 If there is any justice, this commendable, excoriating report will prompt the Commonwealth to ensure that it happens.

-Peter Tatchell is Director of the human rights organisation The Peter Tatchell Foundation (PTF), which seeks to promote and protect the human rights of individuals, communities and nations, in the UK and internationally, in accordance with established national and international human rights law.
-The aims and objectives of the PTF are to raise awareness, understanding, protection and implementation of human rights, in the UK and worldwide.
+Peter Tatchell is Director of human rights organisation The Peter Tatchell Foundation (PTF), which seeks to promote and protect the human rights of individuals, communities and nations in the UK and internationally in accordance with established national and international human rights law.
+The aims and objectives of the PTF are to raise awareness, understanding, protection and implementation of human rights in the UK and worldwide.
 This involves research, education, advice, casework, publicity, lobbying and campaigning for the enforcement and furtherance of humanitarian statutes and values.